 Now over to Scotland!
 Edinburgh Castle – Edinburgh, Scotland

-The site on which Edinburgh Castle sits has history dating back to the Iron Age.
+The site on which Edinburgh Castle sits has a history dating back to the Iron Age.
 Situated overlooking what many people believe to be the most haunted city on Earth, Edinburgh Castle has been the site of torture and many bloody battles during its time.
 Recipes for many a haunted location.

 Visitors and staff of this now tourist destination, have experienced many things over the years.
 The most common is the feeling of being touched and pulled, as well as the sighting of apparitions.
 Spirits that have been witnessed include an old man wearing an apron, a headless drummer boy, and a piper who mysteriously lost his life after getting lost in the tunnels below the castle.